ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

 :Notes:

   * We are not using the wiki for ROS 2 because of the overhead involved in moderating the wiki.
-    The wiki's functionality for ROS 2 will be replaced by :ref:`ROS Docs Section`, :ref:`ROS Discourse Section`, and :ref:`ROS Answers Section`
+    The wiki's functionality for ROS 2 will be replaced by :ref:`ROS Docs Section`, :ref:`ROS Index Section`, :ref:`ROS Discourse Section`, and :ref:`ROS Answers Section`
   * The wiki will active until at least the last ROS 1 distribution is EOL.

 `ROS.org <https://www.ros.org/>`_